 Frequently Asked Questions

-The ShotKam app is not opening on my mobile device, what do I do?
+The ShotKam mobile app is not opening on my phone/iPad/Tablet, what do I do?

 Is it normal to see blurry frames (video distortion) after the recoil?